Kolkata: Rapid transit

 Kolkata Metro is the rapid transit system of Kolkat.
 According to a 2013 survey conducted by the International Association of Public Transport, in terms of a public transport system, Kolkata ranks top among the six Indian cities surveyed.
 The Kolkata Metro, in operation since 1984, is the oldest underground mass transit system in India.
 The fully operational blue line spans the north–south length through the middle of the city.
-In 2020, part of the Second line was inaugurated to cover part of Salt Lake city, Kolkata metro area.
-This east–west green line connects two satellite cities of Kolkata namely Salt Lake and Howrah.
-Other operational lines are Purple line and Orange line.
+In 2020, part of the second line was inaugurated to cover part of Salt Lake City, Kolkata metro area.
+This east–west green line connects two satellite cities of Kolkata, namely Salt Lake and Howrah.
+Other operational lines are the Purple line and Orange line.